Texas Archive War: Conflict

 In September 1842, General Arián Woll led another Mexican expedition into Texas and temporarily captured San Antonio.
 Houston convened the Seventh Texas Congress at Washington-on-the-Brazos.
 In his introductory remarks, Houston demanded that Congress support the removal of the archives over the protests of the "seditious" citizens of Austin and asserted that "as to the propriety and necessity of the act no reasonable doubt could exist."
 On December 9, Senator Greer proposed "A Bill to provide for the safety of the National Archives."
 The vote to suspend the rules to allow the bill to pass quickly resulted in a tie.
 Senate President Edward Burleson, who did not like Sam Houston, cast the deciding vote against the bill.
-Undeterred, on December 10, Greer introduced another bill to move the General Land Office.
+Undeterred, on December 10, Greer introduced another bill to move the Texas General Land Office.
 He left blank the name of the city to which the office should be moved, which resulted in weeks of debate as to which city should be so honored.

 On December 10, Houston privately tasked Colonel Thomas I. Smith and Captain Eli Chandler with moving the nation's archives to Washington-on-the-Brazos.